 You can derive new variables based on existing variables in a dataset.
+The following methods are available to derive variables.

 Personal and Shared Variables